explosion/spacy-course/chapters/en/chapter4.md

 ### Part 2

 A model was trained with the data you just labelled, plus a few thousand similar examples.
-After training, it's doing great on `WEBSITE`, but doesn't recognize `PERSON` anymore.
+After training, it's doing great on `"WEBSITE"`, but doesn't recognize `"PERSON"` anymore.
 Why could this be happening?

 <choice>

-<opt text="It's very difficult for the model to learn about different categories like <code>PERSON</code> and <code>WEBSITE</code>.">
+<opt text='It’s very difficult for the model to learn about different categories like <code>"PERSON"</code> and <code>"WEBSITE"</code>.'>

 It's definitely possible for a model to learn about very different categories.
 For example, spaCy's pre-trained English models can recognize persons, but also